HIGHLIGHTS

 The 1960’s were a time of great destruction and creation in the world.
-Movements for civil rights, women, peace, environment and youth whipped up a great storm of change around the globe that is still in process.
+Movements for civil rights, women, peace, environment and youth whipped up a great storm of change.
 An evolving global spirit movement was birthed in the midst of this wild wind.

-This Spirit Movement Collection provides a brief glimpse of a movement of people who threw themselves into releasing social and personal transformation in Century 20 in many shapes and forms to live, encourage and create new ways of being in Century 21.
-These memories and archival documents celebrate the wildness and passion created and lived by thousands of people from many countries around the world.
-It gives all those who care now and in the future permission to chase after windmills occasionally, to dream the impossible dream with oddball characters like Don Quixote, and to forge a just and sustainable society.
+This Spirit Movement Collection provides a glimpse of a movement of thousands of people from many countries who threw themselves into releasing social and personal transformation in many shapes and forms to live, encourage and create new ways of being.
+These documents give all those who care now and in the future permission to chase after windmills occasionally, to dream the impossible dream with oddball characters like Don Quixote, and to forge a just and sustainable society.

 This movement invites everyone to live creative, conscious and caring lives and shares methods and approaches for doing just that.

-~~ adapted from Jeanette Stanfield’s Forward to Chronological History of Ecumenical Institute and Institute of Cultural Affairs 1952-1988
+adapted from Jeanette Stanfield’s Forward to Chronological History of EI and ICA, 1952-1988.

 “History is created by ‘selves’ who have models, work together corporately to get it into history and thus alter the direction of history … inviting others to follow.”